Net Metering for Renewable Energy Resources

 Normal other charges under the rates applicable to the customer (based upon the net kilowatt-hours)*

-Have a single manual disconnect for the entire renewable facility at a service, approved by the utility on the outside (available to Energy 24 hours a day with no notice)
+Have a single labeled manual disconnect for the entire renewable facility at a service, approved by the utility on the outside (available to Energy 24 hours a day with no notice) information on labeling requirements.

 Be able to synchronize with the utility and stay synchronized